krisp/BatteryTimer/README.md

   read these values.
 Relay is turned off unless voltage is above VOLTAGE_ON.
 Initially, the firmware remains in a fully on initial state until PD_WAIT seconds elapse.
 Data received via the CLI resets this timer.
-After PD_WAIT seconds, the board goes into full powerdown and wakes up every second to check sense the input voltage.
+After PD_WAIT seconds, the board goes into full powerdown and wakes up every second to sense the input voltage.
 If the voltage is sensed to be greater than or equal to VOLTAGE_ON, the relay is engaged and powerdown mode is disabled.
 Once the voltage drops below VOLTAGE_ON, the relay will remain engaged until OFF_WAIT seconds elapse.
 Should the voltage drop below VOLTAGE_LOW at any time, the relay will immediately be disengaged and powerdown mode will be activated.